Tax Information for PhD Students

 Funding Sources for PhD Students

-PSD PhD students have three primary methods of funding from the University of Chicago.
+PSD PhD students have three methods of primary funding types from the University of Chicago (Fellowship Stipend, Research Training Assignment, or Pedagogical Training Assignment).
 PhD students should expect to receive funding letters from their department/program that will notify students of their funding method for the quarter and/or academic year.

-Students can find records of their assistantship payments by accessing their payslips in Workday
+Students can find records of their payments by accessing their payslips in Workday

 Tax Paperwork